microshare/microshare.github.io/docs/2/technical/data-format/microshare-standards.md

 #### B. {Data}

-Now let's talk about the `{Data}` part, which is the one with the most data.
+Now let's talk about the `{Data}`, which has the majority of the information.

-In this one are all the different parts:
+The various components include:
   - C. [Ipso](./#c-ipso)
   - D. [Meta/IoT](./#d-metaiot)
   - E. [Origin](./#e-origin)
   - F. [Unpacker](./#f-unpacker)

-But above all it includes simple data such as in this example `temperature`, `humidity`, `co2` ...
+`{Data}` includes the data from your devices such as the `temperature`, `humidity`, `co2` and so on.

 All these values are explained with their units in the following table:

 ##### > [Standards Data Table](./#3-standards-data-table)

-Information about the device itself that provided the data is sometimes given, including the device id and the battery of this sensor if it sends it in the payload.
-For example:
+`{Data}` contains information about the sensor that provided the data payload.
+This usually includes the sensors device id, battery type, battery type, etc. The code supplied will look like:

 ```
 "device": {